Jon Harley

-Jon Harley (born 26 September 1979) is an English former professional footballer.
+Jon Harley (born 26 September 1979) is an English professional football coach and former player.
+He is assistant manager of EFL Championship club Portsmouth.

 A left-back, he played for Chelsea and Fulham in the Premier League, Wimbledon, Sheffield United, West Ham United, Burnley, Watford, Notts County Rotherham United and Portsmouth in the Football League, and in the Isthmian League for Maidstone United.

 Early life

 Born in Maidstone, Kent, Harley grew up in the Maidstone suburb of Allington, attending Oakwood Park Grammar School and playing for the local junior team Castle Colts.

 Career

 Chelsea

 Harley started his career with Chelsea, making his debut against Derby County in April 1998.
 Despite some impressive performances, especially in the 1999–2000 season, during which he was a member of Chelsea's FA Cup winning squad, albeit as an unused substitute in the final, he was unable to establish himself in the London side.
 He ultimately made 42 appearances for Chelsea and scored two goals, both of which were winners in the 1999–2000 FA Premier League against future club Watford and Leeds United.
 He also had a loan spell with Wimbledon, where he scored twice, both goals coming in a 4–0 win over Crewe Alexandra on his debut.
 In his final season at Chelsea, Harley was third choice behind Celestine Babayaro and Graeme Le Saux.